CMSgov/dpc-static-site/common/docsV1.md

 </div>

 ## Load sample data
 The DPC Team has created a collection of sample Practitioner, Patient, and Group Resources which can be used to get started in the sandbox environment.
-These Resources can be found in our public [GitHub repository](https://github.com/CMSgov/dpc-app/tree/master/src/main/resources) as JSON files.
-More details included in this [README](https://github.com/CMSgov/dpc-app/blob/master/src/main/resources/README.md) file.
+These Resources can be found in our public <a href="https://github.com/CMSgov/dpc-app/tree/master/src/main/resources" target="_blank" and rel=noopener>GitHub repository</a> as JSON files.
+More details included in this <a href="https://github.com/CMSgov/dpc-app/blob/master/src/main/resources/README.md" target="_blank" and rel=noopener>README</a> file.

 **Uploading Practitioners:** We have included 4 Practitioner Resources that represent fictitious Practitioners that you can add to your Organization.

 **Uploading Patients:** The Beneficiary FHIR Data Server (BFD) maintains a list of 101 patients, along with their MBIs, that can be used for matching existing synthetic data in the sandbox environment.
-More details and the corresponding data files can be found on the Blue Button 2.0 API’s documentation under [Sample Beneficiaries](https://bluebutton.cms.gov/developers/#sample-beneficiaries).
+More details and the corresponding data files can be found on the Blue Button 2.0 API’s documentation under <a href="https://bluebutton.cms.gov/developers/#sample-beneficiaries" target="_blank" and rel=noopener>Sample Beneficiaries</a>.

 _Users can provide their own sample FHIR resources that fulfill the required FHIR profiles to DPC, but will need to ensure that all Patient Resources have a Medicare Beneficiary Identifier (MBI) that matches a record in BFD._